anishjha93/zerocode-wiki/YAML-DSL-For-Test-Scenarios.md

 + `method` : An http method e.g. GET, POST, PUT, DELETE, HEAD etc
 + `request` : The request `payload` with http `headers` and/or `query parameters`
 + `queryParams` : Http query-parameters to pass and filter the result
-+ `verifications` : The expected http status and response payload
++ `verify` : The expected http status and response payload
 + `status`: An http status code e.g. 200 is OK, 201 is CREATED etc.

 ## Using JayWay JSON Path Between The Steps